• Skip to primary navigation

 Mushrooms and onions get sauteed next, along with a little fresh thyme.
 If you don’t care for mushrooms, you can leave them out.
 Just use a whole onion rather than the half onion in the recipe.

-Use a kitchen spider or a large slotted spoon to remove everything but the liquid from the pot.
+Use a kitchen spider or a large Slotted Spoon to remove everything but the liquid from the pot.
 A slurry of water and flour is added to make the gravy.
+Turn your heat to Medium-High and stir until boiling and the Gravy has thickened.
 At this point, taste the gravy and season with salt and pepper as desired.

-And here’s some more tasty recipes to try:
+Here are some more tasty Chicken Recipes to try:

 • Baked chicken thighs with vegetables